atek-cloud/atek.cloud/docs/manual/architecture.md

 :::caution
   **Atek is still in early development.**
   Until Atek reaches v1, users should beware of breaking changes which may not be backwards compatible.
-  Atek is available now for developers to collaborte on its development in these early stages.
+  Atek is available now as a developer preview.
   This document will update as Atek progresses.
 :::